 Bullet Journal Supplies

 I want to share some suggestions of the types of supplies you could use with your minimal bullet journal.
 But I’m also a big advocate of using what you have before buying more.
-I haven’t bought any of these supplies specifically for my bullet journal.
+These supplies were not bought specifically for my bullet journal.
 I work as a calligrapher so these items tend to be my most used stationery supplies.

 - 0.5 Muji Gel Pen